MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-setup.md

 - MET150
 ---

-# Overview and setup of Answers in Viva Engage
+# Overview and setup of Answers in Viva

 Accessible through the **Answers** tab in the Viva Engage Teams app, **Answers in Microsoft Viva** is a new experience for people in large organizations to learn from each other by asking and answering questions.
 Answers is a conversational experience for asking questions and connecting employees to crowdsourced answers.
 Natural language processing helps match questions with any existing answers, and the experience rewards people who contribute back to Answers.